johnmcconnell/KaTeX/contrib/auto-render/README.md

 ### API

-This extension exposes a single function, `window.renderMathInElement`, with the following API:
+This extension exposes two functions, `window.renderMathInElement` and `window.renderMathInText`, with the following API:

 ```js